-- We are rehabilitating aquatic bird habitats, wetlands and coastal areas.
+- We are restoring aquatic bird habitats, wetlands and coastal areas.

 - We are managing semi-natural grasslands.

-- We are managing forest habitats, such as herb-rich forests and sun-exposed esker forests.
+- We are restoring forest habitats, such as herb-rich forests and sun-exposed esker forests.

-- We are managing and rehabilitating coastal and aquatic environments, such as sandy beaches.
+- We are managing and restoring coastal and aquatic environments, such as sandy beaches.

 The Helmi programme is a key tool for halting biodiversity loss in Finland.
 The programme's actions will provide help to hundreds of endangered species and most of the endangered habitats in our country.
 The Helmi programme is based on voluntary action by landowners.